maxtangli/uniSearch/README.md

 - [ ] Improve readability.
 The summary page should be brief, and should be eaily understand by readers.
 - [ ] Add a tutorial video.

-## User Story: a novice unity programmer's happy workday.
+## User Story: a novice unity programmer's workday.

 Suppose you are an novice Unity Programmer in a poker game project, and you are asked to made a scene of poker galary.